noarrassam/FetchingTwoApisOnIDs/README.md

 ## Description

 It an app to fetch apis through two links to create a unique table depending on ids.
+You can also delete an ID through buttons.

 ## Used